Joseph S. Hornack

 Jay Hornack concentrates his private law practice in the area of employee rights and benefits.
 Specifically, he represents employees in claims involving workers' compensation, Social Security disability benefits, unemployment compensation, employment discrimination, wrongful discharge and pension benefits.

 Mr. Hornack graduated from Rutgers-Newark School of Law in 1981 where he won the J. Skelley Wright Prize for contributions to civil rights, civil liberties and human affairs.
 He graduated with honors from Miami University in 1978.
-Mr. Hornack is a member of the Allegheny County Bar Association and the National Organization of Social Security Claimant Representatives.
-He is a referral attorney for the American Association of University Women Legal Advocacy Fund and Lambda Legal, as well as a member of the Board of Directors of the Disability Rights Network of Pennsylvania and Chair of that organization’s Legal Committee.
+Mr. Hornack is a member of the Allegheny County Bar Association and is past Chair of the ACBA’s Law and Disability Committee.
+He is also a Legal Committee member of Disability Rights Pennsylvania and is a past Board member of DRP.